-Thus, these three stitches are the ones I have highlighted and linked to step-by-step tutorials as part of this quick-start guide.
+Thus, these three stitches are the ones I have highlighted and linked to step-by-step tutorials as part of this beginner’s guide.

 NOTE: This example is for a right-handed crocheter.
 I assume that vice versa is true for left-handed crocheters, but I am not left-handed so I cannot say this with 100% certainty.

 Repeat steps 4-7 for each additional row until the project is complete.

 More Crochet Tips & Tutorials

 Ready to learn more?
 Check these out!

 I share lots of tips & tutorials to help you along in your crochet journey!

 Plus, since it’s open to experienced crocheters too, you can get some really great advice from different perspectives – all the while gaining new friends and crafty inspiration!

 Thank you for coming to my blog!
 By sharing my content and/or making a purchase you are making it possible for me to continue producing and sharing free content for everyone to enjoy.
 I sincerely appreciate your support!

 Until next time… Happy Crocheting!